edubart/nelua-lang/README.md

 ## Goals

-* Be minimalistic with a small syntax, manual and API, but powerful
+* Be minimal with a small syntax, manual and API, but powerful
 * Be efficient by compiling to optimized C code then native code
 * Have syntax, semantics and features similar to Lua
 * Optionally statically typed with type checking